Skip to content

 Refer to the RAM User Guide in Alibaba Cloud documentation.

-If you will use Velero to back up multiple clusters with multiple OSS buckets, it's best to create a unique username for each cluster rather than the default velero.
+If you will use Velero to back up multiple clusters with multiple OSS buckets, it is best to create a unique username for each cluster rather than the default Velero.

-1. Attach policies to grant velero necessary permissions:
+1. Attach policy to grant velero necessary permissions:

-Note, for security reasons, it's best to revoke Velero's delete permissions after completing backup or restore tasks.
+Note that for security reasons, it is recommended to release velero's delete permission after completing backup or restore tasks.

 {